gvwilson/sensibleadventures/misc/bear-02.md

 no longer mayor."

 "A lot of people are still angry about what happened," Noxy said, her eyes on the horizon.
-"Fernando still can't walk properly, so when Aft said she was going to stand, there wasn't even an election.
+"So when Aft said he was going to stand, there wasn't even an election.
 She says she's glad that someone else is worrying about everything, but I think she misses it."

 "I know how she feels," the prince said.
 "Things have been a lot different for me too, but I'm actually glad to be out here, away from